Systolic almost-rigidity modulo 2: Results

 \begin{theorem} For each $\eps > 0$, there is a constant $c = c(n,\eps)$ such that any closed Riemannian $n$-manifold $M$ of bounded local geometry and with non-trivial $H_1(M; \mathbb{Z}/2)$ obeys the following systolic estimate:

 \end{theorem}

 To deduce Theorem~\ref{thm:sys-continuous} from Theorem~\ref{thm:sys-first}, we triangulate $M$ carefully, and replace the continuous systoles with the discrete ones.
-It is known~\cite{cairns1934triangulation, whitehead1940c1, bowditch2020bilipschitz} that a Riemannian manifold $M$ of bounded local geometry can be triangulated so that if we endow each simplex with the standard euclidean metric with edge-length $1$, then the resulting metric on $M$ is bi-Lipschitz to the original one (with the Lipschitz constant depending only on $n$).
+It is known~\cite{cairns1934triangulation, whitehead1940c1, dyer2015riemannian, boissonnat2018delaunay, bowditch2020bilipschitz, boissonnat2023local} that a Riemannian manifold $M$ of bounded local geometry can be triangulated so that if we endow each simplex with the standard euclidean metric with edge-length $1$, then the resulting metric on $M$ is bi-Lipschitz to the original one (with the Lipschitz constant depending only on $n$).
 In particular, the number of $n$-simplices approximately equals $\Vol(M)$ (maybe off by a dimensional factor).
 For a sequence of Riemannian manifolds of bounded local geometry, we have two ways to measure its systolic freedom: via the growth rate of the continuous or discrete systolic ratio.
 It turns out they have the same magnitude~\cite[Theorem~1.1.1]{freedman2021building}.
+The non-obvious part of this claim is that a systolic cycle in the continuous setting can be efficiently approximated by a discrete one in the triangulated manifold, without increasing its volume too much.
+This is done via a ``Federer--Fleming'' type of argument: inside each cell of the triangulation, the cycle is projected to the boundary radially from a random point; then this is repeated for cells of lower dimensions, until the cycle is approximated by a discrete one (see~\cite{freedman2021building} for details).
 Therefore, Theorem~\ref{thm:sys-first} implies Theorem~\ref{thm:sys-continuous}.
 We remark that manifolds of bounded local geometry, when triangulated as above, have an additional property of bounded ``degree'', in the sense that every vertex of the triangulation is incident to a uniformly bounded number of top-dimensional simplices; this property is not needed in Theorem~\ref{thm:sys-first}, making it somewhat stronger than the continuous version.

+Theorem~\ref{thm:sys-continuous} can also be strengthened in a different direction: if we stay in the continuous realm, but replace the condition of bounded local geometry by its ``macroscopic'' cousin as follows.
+Given $0 < v_1 < v_2$, let us say that a Riemannian manifold $M$ has \emph{$(v_1,v_2)$-bounded macroscopic geometry} if \begin{itemize} \item $\sys_1(M) \ge 2$, \item every ball of radius $1/4$ has volume at least $v_1$, \item and every ball of radius $1$ has volume at most $v_2$. \end{itemize} These three conditions should be viewed as the analogues of a lower bound on injectivity radius, upper bound of sectional curvature, and lower bound on sectional curvature, respectively. \begin{theorem} For each $\eps, v_1, v_2 > 0$, there is a constant $c = c(\eps, v_1,v_2)$ such that any compact Riemannian $n$-manifold $M$ of $(v_1,v_2)$-bounded macroscopic geometry exhibits systolic almost-rigidity: